 Wrap up your day with dinner on Omote-sando.
 From sushi to European cuisine, the area offers a range of options.

 Optional Extra: If you are not keen on Omote-sando then visit the Tokyu Plaza Harajuku Harakado.
-A shoping centre with multi level rooftop garden, bars and a food court on the top two floors, featuring some highly praised Japanese chefs.
+A shopping centre with multi level rooftop garden, bars and a food court on the top two floors, featuring some highly praised Japanese chefs.

 Morning: Senso-ji Temple and Nakamise Street